South Australian Law Reform Institute

 Latest news

-SALRI in 2023: a fruitful year of law reform
+SALRI in 2023: A fruitful year of law reform

 With considerable output and impact over its 13 years of operation, 2023 has been another busy but productive and rewarding year for the South Australian Law Reform Institute (SALRI).

-Read more about a fruitful year of law reform
+Read more about A fruitful year of law reform

 • Objectives